bekalue/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 100-set_string.c is a function that sets the value of a pointer to a char.

+File 101-crackme_password contains a cracked password using a reverse engineering.

 File _putchar.c is a file containing the _putchar function.

 File main.h is the header file with the functions prototypes.